There are two audio systems that are widely used by classical

 Once

-streaming in your chosen audio software and click on the streaming link.
-Within
+in your chosen audio software and click on the streaming link.
+Within one

-one to three minutes, depending on the speed of your internet connection,
+to three minutes, depending on the speed of your internet connection, you should

-you should be hearing the audio for the station whose site carries that
+be hearing the audio for the station whose site carries that link.

 A

-A good rule of thumb is to double the amount of RAM memory that the
+rule of thumb is to double the amount of RAM memory that the computer makers are

 CNET.com